pingcap/tidb/docs/design/2020-04-17-sql-sequence.md

 ### Sequence metadata

 Sequence is a table-level object, sharing the same namespace with the base table and view objects, whose meta are recorded in `*model.tableInfo`.
-But actually sequence definition do not have columns in its meta, which means you can't operate the sequence value by `DML` interface.
-The only way you can do it is by `setval` function, after all, the sequence value is essentially a KV pair with some constraints.
+But actually sequence definition do not have columns in its meta, which means the sequence value cannot be operated by `DML` interface.
+The only way to do it is by `setval` function, after all, the sequence value is essentially a KV pair with some constraints.

 ### Sequence values